The rise and fall of Delia’s, the catalog that ruled America

 For a time, Delia’s was the voice of popular fashion, speaking in a way no heritage mall brand ever had.
 “It was the very start of the girl power movement, especially for that younger generation . . . at that time, there was no one else speaking to that group of kids, especially [a clothing brand] being sent directly to their home in catalog form where they could kind of express themselves and see themselves, and not just what they’d be seeing at the mall,” says Jim Trzaska, a photo producer who also assisted with buying and merchandising at Delia’s, who was hired during the brand’s infancy in the mid-’90s.
 “Delia’s put a spin on things that was a little more individualized and counter-culture, if you will.
 That’s why it was so successful back then, because there was nothing else like it at that time.”

-The catalog format, more magazine than store, let Delia’s sell a lifestyle as well as products.
+The catalog format, more magazine than store, allowed Delia’s to sell a lifestyle as well as products.
 In this sense, Delia’s foreshadowed the direct-to-consumer fashion revolution, where small startups target specific demographics with editorial content and media as much as traditional advertising.
 If the Delia’s girl was in high school today, she would no doubt be an influencer, selling a drool-worthy lifestyle very few can attain.
-Delia’s promised to help you look like the girls its catalogs promoted.
+But in its heyday, Delia’s promised to help you look like the girls its catalogs promoted.
 All you had to do was dial 1-800-DELIA-NY.

 Designing Delia’s

-In the years leading up to the new millennium, most American teens had only a few ways to access fashion: They could spend hours at the mall, or be relegated to borrowing hand-me-downs or shopping in each other’s closets.
+In the years leading up to the new millennium, most American teens only had a few ways to access fashion: They could spend hours at the mall, or be relegated to borrowing hand-me-downs or shopping in each other’s closets.
 When Delia’s first started out, founders Kahn and Edgar were marketing to college-aged women.
 But they decided to pivot when they realized they could make more money catering to this younger crowd all across the country.
 Through Delia’s, small-town and suburban girls would have the opportunity to dress like they lived in a major cosmopolitan city.
 Thanks to strategically placed advertisements in teen magazines, the demand for Delia’s catalogs grew.
 At its peak, 55 million copies were sent out to girls across the country every year.

-This analog era, before the advent of the personal home computer, let teens find inspiration in print form.
+This analog era gave teens the opportunity to find inspiration in print form.
 “Delia’s sending the catalogs to their mailbox [allowed girls to] get together with their friends after school, and circle things . . . they read the catalog like a magazine.
 I think that physical part of being able to have it at home and have parties around it and tear things out and put it in your locker was something so new for this age group, it just took off,” says Trzaska.
 Each issue of the hybrid mail-order catalog magazine, which came out roughly 10 to 12 times per year, existed as an intelligent form of direct-to-consumer marketing.
 The Delia’s look was playfully irreverent and quirky.
 The forward-thinking brand identity, right on time for the new decade to come, epitomized young girlhood in the ’90s: casual, creative, and a little bit awkward with puberty and possibility.

 All the other publications geared at this market were all about, like, ‘how to kiss a boy.’”

-The models, who were often scouted on the street, were “real” girls with personality, and stylists dressed them in crew-neck crop tops and baggy jeans and violet-colored mini dresses in equal measure, a prescient nod to the gender-neutral fashion world we know today.
+The models, who were often scouted on the street, were “real” girls with personality, and stylists dressed them in crew-neck crop tops with baggy jeans and violet-colored mini dresses in equal measure, a prescient nod to the gender-fluid fashion world we know today.
 The brand’s target audience—young women ages 10 through 24—were at the stage in life where they were beginning to find their voice, and Delia’s helped amplify it.
 The price point for its products—bottle cap belts, platform Mary Janes, metallic eyeshadow, bedazzled cardigans—were within reach for girls getting the catalog delivered to their (predominantly) middle-income households.
 “It was comparable to what you would find in your mall store, it wasn’t luxury pricing,” Trzaska says.

 Charlene Benson, the creative director of photography, was responsible for the brand’s widely replicated design style.
 In her role, she worked with photographers, stylists, art directors, and casting agencies to create the universe of cool that would define this generation’s transition from the late ’90s into the year 2000.